 I should point out that there is nothing complicated about climbing in the cold.
 The main thing is to just dress warmly and have gloves.

 Of course the ice and snow give instability, but if you hold fast you will not fall.
 This is what I learned from that particular experience.

 Your pictures are different from others because you include people in your photos.
 Why did you start doing this?

 At first when I started taking pictures during my climbs, I thought the view from high above was enough.

 But eventually I realised that including a person in the frame makes the picture much more effective.
-It gives the image a real sense of scale and makes the dramatic viewpoint much more powerful,
+It gives the image a real sense of scale and makes the dramatic viewpoint much more powerful, in my opinion.

 These are all my friends in my pictures.
 Like me, they also enjoy heights and the adrenaline of climbing.
 I do not have to convince anyone to join me.
 They know how dangerous it is.

 What buildings would you like to climb that you haven’t already?

 My wishlist is very long!
 I would love to climb some of the highest rooftops in New York, Los Angeles, Hong Kong, London…